 Implementing the Primary Curriculum 2014

 There are far reaching changes to implement as primary leaders and managers start the process of embedding elements of the new curriculum.
-Our expert team can support all those working with learning in the primary setting understand the implications of the changes and how to create opportunities that will lead to a consistent approach across all teaching in each year group, across the key stages and within specific subject teaching.
+Our expert team can support all those working with learning in the primary setting to understand the implications of the changes and how to create opportunities that will lead to a consistent approach across all teaching in each year group, across the key stages and within specific subject teaching.
 The embedding of literacy and numeracy within each lesson is critical and there are some significant changes to expectations of what pupils should achieve at the end of each year as they progress through primary school.

-This event is designed to ensure that managers and teachers are as up to date as possible with the how to deliver the new curriculum.
-However, it also and more importantly designed to ensure that those attending can take away ideas and resource recommendations that will help with delivery, save time and create the right environment with which to manage a curriculum that has breadth and balance that will build a platform for all learners to achieve their potential by the end of year 6.
+This event is designed to ensure that managers and teachers are as up to date as possible with how to deliver and assess learning through the new curriculum.
+However, it is also and more importantly designed to ensure that those attending can take away ideas and resource recommendations that will help with delivery, save time and create the right environment with which to manage a curriculum that has breadth and balance that will build a platform for all learners to achieve their potential by the end of year 6.

 The event will focus on:-